biojava/biojava.github.io/wiki/BioJava:CookBook:AAPROP:profeat.md

 `   System.out.println();`

 } </java>

-(See also: [How to define the XML files to customize mass of Amino Acids in the computation of Molecular Weight?](BioJava:CookBook:AAPROP:xmlfiles "wikilink"))

 Short Example 3: Computing the position with respect to the sequence where the given distribution of the grouping can be found
 ------------------------------------------------------------------------------------------------------------------------------